Complying with New Registered Capital Rules under China’s Revised Company Law

 China follows a subscribed capital model, which means that the capital contributions do not need to be paid upfront.
 Previously, the subscribed capital could be injected under a schedule determined by the company itself.
 However, in the 2023 amendment to the Company Law, shareholders of a Limited Liability Company (LLC) must pay their subscribed capital in full within five years of the company’s establishment.

-Besides new rules on the subscribed capital in LLCs, promoters of a joint-stock company established by initiation or private placement are also required to pay in full the shares subscribed by them.
 Moreover, for a joint-stock company that is established by initiation or private placement, the promoters are required to pay the shares subscribed by them in full.

 If a joint-stock company increases its registered capital, it must register changes in registered capital after the shareholders of the company have paid in full.

-Transition period for implementation of the new registered capital system
+Deadline for implementation of the new registered capital system

-For companies established before the amended Company Law takes effect, with a subscribed capital payment term (“contribution period”) exceeding five years, the transition period will extend from July 1, 2024, to June 30, 2027.
+Companies established before the amended Company Law took effect on July 1, 2024, that have a subscribed capital payment term (“contribution period”) exceeding five years, will have until June 30, 2027, to make the required adjustments.

 When reducing the registered capital, the amount of deducted capital that can be remitted overseas or reinvested domestically is generally limited to the paid-in registered capital of foreign investors, excluding equity such as capital reserves, surplus reserves, undistributed profits, and so on.
 If the capital reduction proceeds are used to make up losses on the book or to reduce the foreign party’s contribution obligations, the amount of capital reduction proceeds shall be set at zero, unless otherwise stipulated.